HathorNetwork/hathor-wallet/README.md

 `npm run buil` and it will create a folder build with the files to use

-## Config
+## Server

-By default the frontend expects the server running in http://localhost:8080.
+By default the wallet will connect to the server selected as the `DEFAULT_SERVER` in the constants file (`src/constants.js`).
-You can change this with the environment variable `REACT_APP_BASE_URL`
+You can change this anytime in the 'Change Server' screen inside the wallet.

 ## Documentation